 SI.
 Material Indicate Rationale for identifying In case of risk, approach Financial implications of the No. identified issue whether risk or opportunity (R/O) the risk / opportunity to adapt or mitigate risk or opportunity (Indicate positive or negative implications) Opportunity Reduction in energy consumption and in turn reduction in emission through improved management at factories/ offices has two-fold impact - Lower energy cost and enhanced competitiveness through optimum utilisation of resources.
 Reduced impact on the environment and community in which we operate.
 Carrying out periodical internal and external energy audits.
 Increasing renewable energy (RE) consumption to reduce Carbon emissions 5 Energy management Opportunity Adopting energy efficient solutions.
 Reducing the consumption of thermal energy and switching over to renewable energy.
+Not a risk.
 Positive - This enhances enterprise value and enable us to obtain other benefits for eco-friendly initiative.
 6 Supply Chain Management Risk / Opportunity Risk: Inefficiencies in the supply chain and high dependency on limited suppliers / vendors can cause supply chain disruptions in case of external shocks.
 Opportunity: Maintaining strong and long-standing relationship with suppliers/ vendors through effective relationship management and drive responsible procurement/ sourcing practices.
 Regular stakeholder interactions while adding value to their business relationships since the beginning have resulted in Company holding on to its decades-old supplier base.
 Engaging in awareness, Communication, and interaction sessions with suppliers result in positive relationship bonding and enhancing responsible and sustainable operations in supply chain.
-Positive - For all the input materials, MPL maintains a minimum of adequate alternate sources.
+For all the input materials, MPL maintains a minimum of adequate alternate sources.
 In case of requirement, intermediate products will also be sourced to maintain the supply chain.
-7 Employees Risk / Opportunity Risk Health and safety of mechanisms to protect employees from workplace
+7 Employees Risk / Opportunity Risk Health and safety of employees are critical aspect for ensuring employee welfare and overall productivity.
+Opportunity Participation of employees from diverse backgrounds creates an inclusive business ecosystem which will be conducive for talent retention. employees from workplace Workforce diversity fosters creativity, improves performance, and enables a healthy organisational culture by bringing fresh perspectives, experiences, and ideas.
+Negative - Any health & safety incident

 SI.
 No. Material identified issue Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 8 Community Development Opportunity Opportunity Improving the infrastructure of the nearby schools, providing preventive health care, drinking water facilities and arranging medical camps and investing in holistic development of the community.
 Not a risk Positive - Results in higher brand value as a socially conscious company.
-9 Risk Management and Cyber Security Risk Risk Inadequate enterprise risk mapping and Management system leads to inefficiencies across the entire business operations, resulting in financial burdens and lower brand value.
-Employee level Sub committee is formed to collate the risk on operations, business, cyber security & statutory.
-The committee meets once in a quarter and compile the findings, the same forwarded to APEX committee for taking necessary actions.
-Identification of risks along with suitable mitigation plans are deliberated and agreed at the Risk Management Committee and updated to the Board suitably for any further approval/action, if any.
-Positive - Well laid out systems and procedures are in place to ascertain and mitigate the risk on operations, business, cyber security & statutory.
+9 Risk Management and Cyber Security Risk Risk Inadequate enterprise risk mapping and Management system leads to inefficiencies across the entire business operations, resulting in financial burdens and lower brand value. operations, business, cyber security & statutory.
+The committee meets Positive - Well laid out systems and procedures are in place to ascertain and mitigate the risk on operations, business, cyber security & statutory.